Data extracted: 20 November 2025.

 This article analyses trends in the structure of household final consumption expenditure by consumption purpose (COICOP 2018) which can be expected to have a significant influence on citizens' wellbeing.

-The European estimates published today include benchmark revisions from all EU countries but Luxembourg.
-They also incorporate the implementation of the COICOP 2018 classification by most EU countries and estimates by Eurostat for those countries that have reported their data based on the COICOP 1999 classification (see 'New COICOP classification').
+The European estimates published today incorporate the implementation of the COICOP 2018 classification.
+The process started in 2024 and as of today most of the countries have already implemented the new classification.
+Estimations by Eurostat were used for those countries that have reported their data based on the COICOP 1999 classification (see 'New COICOP classification').

 Developments by COICOP categories